ronaldoi9/rossmann_sales_prediction/README.md

 ## Methodology <p id="methodology"></p>

-In this project I will use the CRISP-DS (*Cross Industry Standard Process for Data Science*) development methodology, which consists of cycles of interaction and continuous improvement.
+In this project i used the CRISP-DS (*Cross Industry Standard Process for Data Science*) development methodology, which consists of cycles of interaction and continuous improvement.
 The image below shows the steps taken to solve the problem.

 ![CRISP CYCLE](https://user-images.githubusercontent.com/40616142/104822560-189ce580-5822-11eb-8491-7d4ee6698ba3.png)